-Nonstandard work scheduling typically refers to working a majority of hours outside of the traditional "standard" day shift (often defined as 8 am to 6 pm, Monday through Friday).
-As of 2010, 28% of all workers were estimated to hold a nonstandard schedule (Enchautegui, 2013).
-Estimates based on Current Population Survey (CPS) and American Time Use Survey (ATUS) data indicate that nonstandard schedules are more common for men, less-educated workers, lower-paid workers, minorities, younger workers, and those working in the service and retail sectors (Enchautegui, 2013; Presser, 2003; Presser & Ward, 2011).
-Workers tend to take these jobs not because they prefer nonstandard hours but because such an arrangement was a prerequisite of the job (or no better job was available) (Presser, 2003; Presser & Cox, 1997).

-Unstable schedules are those which vary from week-to-week or day-to-day; they are characterized by the limited amount of advance notice that employees are given (to the point where they may be altered mid-shift) (Henly, Shaefer, & Waxman, 2006).
-Workers with unstable schedules may exercise little or no control over which hours they work.1 Analyses to date of unstable work typically focus either on the locus of scheduling control (Gerstel & Clawson, 2014; Lambert, Haley-Lock, & Henly, 2012; McCrate, 2012) or the consequences of unstable schedules (Carrillo et al., 2017; Henly & Lambert, 2014) rather than on the prevalence and correlates of such schedules.
+Nonstandard work scheduling typically refers to working a majority of hours outside of the traditional "standard" day shift (often defined as 8 a.m. to 6 p.m., Monday through Friday).
+As of 2010, 28 percent of all workers were estimated to hold a nonstandard schedule (Enchautegui 2013).
+Estimates based on Current Population Survey (CPS) and American Time Use Survey (ATUS) data indicate that nonstandard schedules are more common for men, less educated workers, lower paid workers, minorities, younger workers, and those working in the service and retail sectors (Enchautegui 2013; Presser 2003; Presser and Ward 2011).
+Workers tend to take these jobs not because they prefer nonstandard hours but because such an arrangement was a prerequisite of the job (or no better job was available) (Presser 2003; Presser and Cox 1997).
+Unstable schedules are those which vary from week to week or day to day; they are characterized by the limited amount of advance notice that employees are given (to the point where they may be altered mid-shift) (Henly, Shaefer, and Waxman 2006).
+Workers with unstable schedules may exercise little or no control over which hours they work.1 Analyses to date of unstable work typically focus either on the locus of scheduling control (Gerstel and Clawson 2014; Lambert, Haley-Lock, and Henly 2012; McCrate 2012) or the consequences of unstable schedules (Carrillo et al. 2017; Henly and Lambert 2014), rather than on the prevalence and correlates of such schedules.
 Lambert, Fugiel, and Henly (2014) offer an important exception, providing a description of the distribution of several aspects of unstable schedules for one cohort at one point in the life course.

-The distribution of nonstandard and unstable shifts and the consequences that they bear for the children of workers serve to perpetuate inequalities across generations.
+The distribution of nonstandard and unstable shifts and the consequences they impose on the children of workers serve to perpetuate inequalities across generations.
 Working mothers with nonstandard and unstable schedules face myriad challenges.
-Nonstandard schedules have been associated with increased depression, decreased marital stability, and fewer shared meals with or extracurricular activities for children (Han, 2005; Phillips, 2002; Presser, 2003).
-Such schedules lead parents to employ childcare arrangements that are more complex and less stimulating or developmentally productive (Han, 2004; Hepburn, 2018).
-Maternal nonstandard work has been linked to cognitive and behavioral problems among young children (Han, 2005; Joshi & Bogen, 2007) and a range of behavioral, relationship, and health problems among adolescents (Dunifon et al., 2013; Han, Miller, & Waldfogel, 2010; Miller & Han, 2008; Strazdins, Clements, Korda, Broom, & D'Souza, 2006).2 Many of the effects identified for nonstandard work likely hold for those working unstable schedules.
-Multiple authors, for instance, have documented associations between mothers' unstable schedules and increased stress and strain (Henly & Lambert, 2014; Zeytinoglu, Lillevik, Seaton, & Moruz, 2004).
-Unstable work requires parents to have flexible patchworks of care in place and can lead to high reliance on informal care (Carrillo et al., 2017; Henly & Lambert, 2005).
+Nonstandard schedules have been associated with increased depression, decreased marital stability, and fewer shared meals with or extracurricular activities for children (Han 2005; Phillips 2002; Presser 2003).
+Such schedules lead parents to employ childcare arrangements that are more complex and less stimulating or developmentally productive (Han 2004; Hepburn 2018).
+Maternal nonstandard work has been linked to cognitive and behavioral problems among young children (Han 2005; Joshi and Bogen 2007) and a range of behavioral, relationship, and health problems among adolescents (Dunifon et al. 2013; Han, Miller, and Waldfogel 2010; Miller and Han 2008; Strazdins, Clements, Korda, Broom, and D'Souza 2006).2 Many of the effects identified for nonstandard work likely hold for those working unstable schedules.
+Multiple authors, for instance, have documented associations between mothers' unstable schedules and increased stress and strain (Henly and Lambert 2014; Zeytinoglu et al. 2004).
+Unstable work requires parents to have flexible patchworks of care in place and can lead to high reliance on informal care (Carrillo et al. 2017; Henly and Lambert 2005).